evolvingweb/puppet-apt/README.md

   * Debian (other): 'http://httpredir.debian.org/debian'
   * Ubuntu: 'http://archive.ubuntu.com/ubuntu'

 * `pin`: *Optional.* Specifies a pin priority for the backports.
-Valid options: a number or string to be passed to the `id` parameter of the `apt::pin` define, or a hash of `parameter => value` pairs to be passed to `apt::pin`'s corresponding parameters.
+Valid options: a number or string to be passed to the `id` parameter of the `apt::pin` defined type, or a hash of `parameter => value` pairs to be passed to `apt::pin`'s corresponding parameters.
 Default: '200'.

 * `release`: Specifies a distribution of the Apt repository containing the backports to manage.
 Valid options: a string containing the release, used in populating the `source.list` configuration file.
 Default: on Debian and Ubuntu, '${lsbdistcodename}-backports'.
 We recommend keeping this default, except on other operating systems.